neuralvis/elpa-mirror/stable-melpa/find-file-in-project-readme.txt

   - `ffip-create-project-file' creates ".dir-locals.el"
   - `ffip-lisp-find-file-in-project' finds file in project.
     If its parameter is not nil, it find directory.
+    This command is written in pure Lisp and does not use any third party command line program.
+So it works in all environments.

 A project is found by searching up the directory tree until a file is found that matches `ffip-project-file'.